Skip to Content

 Thank you for visiting our page and thank you for supporting our flower farm!

-Aviv Ranunuculus also called Persian Buttercups, have beautiful delicate blooms, perfect for cut flowers that last 2 - 3 weeks in a vase.
+Aviv Ranunuculus have beautiful delicate blooms, perfect for cut flowers that last 2 - 3 weeks in a vase.

 They produce 8-10 peony shaped flowers on 12-16" stems with large flowers measuring 4-5" across.
 Space 4 inches apart and 2 inches deep.
 Plant with the fingers of the corm pointing down into the soil.